-All proposals shall be evaluated using the same criteria and scoring process.
-The criteria stated previously in the RFP shall be used by the proposal review committee to review proposals.
+All proposals shall be evaluated using the same criteria and scoring process by the proposal review committee.
 Bidders may be scheduled to make oral presentations in support of their written proposals.
 The Review Panel will assess the strength and clarity of any oral presentation and combine the evaluations of both written and oral presentations (when applicable) in determining the overall evaluation of the proposal and in making recommendations.
 A summary of the Panel's recommendations will be available for review upon request.